firesharkstudios/butterfly-server/docs/README.md

     { "department_id", "123" }
 });

-// All three of these effectively run SELECT * FROM employee WHERE id='123' Dict me1 = await database.SelectRowAsync("SELECT id, name FROM employee", "456");
+// All three of these effectively run SELECT name FROM employee WHERE id='123' string name1 = await database.SelectValueAsync<string>("SELECT name FROM employee", "456");
-Dict me2 = await database.SelectRowAsync("SELECT id, name FROM employee", new {
+string name2 = await database.SelectValueAsync<string>("SELECT name FROM employee", new {
     id = "123"
 });
-Dict me3 = await database.SelectRowAsync("SELECT id, name FROM employee", new Dict {
+string name3 = await database.SelectValueAsync<string>("SELECT name FROM employee", new Dict {
     { "id", "123" },
 });